CAPLAB

 - Costa, S. L., Gonçalves, O. F., DeLuca, J. Chiaravalloti, N., Chakravarthi, R., and Almeida, J. (2015).
 The temporal dynamics of visual processing in Multiple Sclerosis, Applied Neuropsychology: Adult, 23 (2): 133 - 140. abstract pdf doi

 - Rosen, S., Chakravarthi, R., and Pelli, D. G. (2014).
-The Bouma law of crowding, revised: Critical spacing is equal across parts, not objects, Journal of Vision, 14 (6): 10, 1-15. abstract pdf Covered in a blog. doi
+The Bouma law of crowding, revised: Critical spacing is equal across parts, not objects, Journal of Vision, 14 (6): 10, 1-15. abstract pdf doi Covered in a blog.

 - Chakravarthi, R., Carlson, T. A., Chaffin, J., Turret, J., and VanRullen, R. (2014).
 The temporal evolution of coarse location coding of objects: Evidence for feedback.
 Journal of Cognitive Neuroscience, 26 (10): 2370 - 2384. abstract pdf doi